 Overall, the exhibition does exactly what its title promises to do, which is to say that it brings pictures of elsewhere closer to us, but in no way does it attempt to unpick the sense of otherness.
 Although exhibited before our eyes, Donwood’s world, weirdly wonderful in its arboreal beauty, remains forever elsewhere.

-Stanley Donwood: Far Away is Close at Hand in Images of Elsewhere is at The Outsiders gallery until 19th October 2013.
+Stanley Donwood: Far Away Is Close at Hand in Images of Elsewhere is at The Outsiders until 19th October 2013.
 For further information visit the gallery’s website here.